hcilab/wams/DESIGN.md

       input updates have occurred since the last evaluation.
 4. Gesture smoothing:
-    - A subtle issue with modern touch interfaces is that contact points, and fingers in particular, typically aren't points, but areas that are resolved down to points.
+    - A subtle issue with modern touch interfaces is that contact points, and fingers in particular, typically aren't points but rather areas that are resolved down to points.
 These points tend to shift around relative to the area while a user is interacting with the surface, as the area itself fluctuates in shape and size.
 This can be due to slight adjustments in the